Yannmm/yannmm.github.io/_posts/2024-5-27-reading-notes-metaprogramming-ruby-2-second-edition.md.md

 - `include` a module will append that module after the including class in the `ancestors` chain; while `prepend` will insert that module before the including class in the chain.

+- "One step right then up" is how Ruby try to locate a method in the ancestors chain.
+"One step right" means find the class of the instance; while "up" means trace up ancestors chain.

+- [Module#refine](https://docs.ruby-lang.org/en/master/Module.html#method-i-refine) can add methods to existing module.
+What's more interesting, that change is not effective immediately.
+We need to call [Module#using](https://docs.ruby-lang.org/en/master/Module.html#method-i-using) to make it effective in current module / class context (or end of file if called at the top level).
+This is a good way to avoid global `Monkeypatching`.
+It has higher precedence thant open `class`.

+- Seems the actual method calling really matters in time (before/after) with when you can `using`.

+- `class`, `module` and `def` are keywords indicating scope change.
+They are scope gate.

+- The `class` keyword does exactly the same this as `Class.new`.

+    ```
+    # Both are the same
+    class A1
+        def m1
+        end
+    end

+    A1 = Class.new do
+        def m1
+        end
+    end
+    ```

 - To define instance method, both `def` keyword and [Module#define_method](https://docs.ruby-lang.org/en/master/Module.html#method-i-define_method) serve the same purpose.
 But the latter let you determine the method name until runtime.